Data-scientific study of Kronecker coefficients: Introduction

 \subsection{Acknowledgments}

-The author is grateful to Alex Davies and Been Kim for helpful discussions.
-He would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, and the Center for Quantum Structures in Modules and Spaces, Seoul, for support and hospitality.
-This work was partially supported by EPSRC grant \#EP/R014604/1 and by a grant from the Simons Foundation (\#712100).
+The author is grateful to Alex Davies and Been Kim for their helpful discussions.
+He also thanks the anonymous referee whose comments significantly improved the exposition of this paper.
+The author would like to acknowledge the support and hospitality of the Isaac Newton Institute for Mathematical Sciences and the Center for Quantum Structures in Modules and Spaces.
+This work was partially supported by an EPSRC grant \#EP/R014604/1 and by a grant from the Simons Foundation (\#712100).